CVE-2025-55113 Overview

 Workarounds

-- Switch from the C router to the Java router by configuring the JAVA_AR setting appropriately
+- Switch Control-M/Agent from the C router to the Java router by configuring JAVA_AR to disable the vulnerable code path on versions that permit this option.

-# Configuration example - Switch to Java router to avoid vulnerable C router
+# Configuration example - switch to the Java router on supported versions

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.